Institute for Physical Therapy Education

 Enter with a PTA Associate’s Degree

-Students who have earned an associate's degree in a physical therapy assistant program may transfer up to 60 credits to Widener University to complete their undergraduate degree in the Continuing Studies division of the School of Education, Hospitality, and Continuing Studies.
+Students who have earned an associate's degree in a physical therapy assistant program may transfer up to 60 credits to Widener University to complete their undergraduate degree in the Extended Learning division of the Office of Graduate Studies and Extended Learning.
 After completion of the undergraduate degree and all prerequisite courses, these students apply through the regular application process.

 All applicants outside of the guaranteed program must apply to the doctor of physical therapy (DPT) program through the Physical Therapy Centralized Application Service (PTCAS) website.